freeCodeCamp/guide/src/pages/articles/certificates/comparisons-with-the-logical-or-operator/index.md

 ---
-title: Comparisons with the Logical Or Operator
+title: Comparisons with the Logical or Operator
 ---
 The `logical or` operator (`||`) returns `true` if either of the `operands` is `true`.
 Otherwise, it returns `false`.